-Frustrating and helpless just donâ€™t describe how owners of manufacturing firms feel about workers comp in NY.Â But there are solutions to get to the root of the problem and make workers comp runs smoother and less expensively then you may be experiencing now.
+Frustrating and helpless just donâ€™t describe how large employers feel about workers comp in NY.Â But there are solutions to get to the root of the problem and make workers comp runs smoother and less expensively then you may be experiencing now.

-Here are what we call the Top 7 Deadly Sins that many employers commit when it comes to workers comp that end up costing a ton of extra premium and indirect costs that suck profit off the bottom line.
+Here are what we call the Top 7 Deadly Sins of workers compensation that many employers commit when it comes to workers comp that end up costing a ton of extra premium and indirect costs that suck profit off the bottom line.

 Workers Compensation Top 7 Deadly Sins

 7. Not having an aggressive Return to Work Program.